jerryq27/dev-environments/README.md

 1. Use locally built image with `pull_policy: missing`
 1. Ensure I can drop into a bash session with `stdin_open: true` and `tty: true`
 1. Copy project files into the user's Home folder
+1. Volume binds to non-existent folders (like ~/.cache) will be created and owned by root, so ensure they are already created during the image build

 Bare minimum compose file:
 ```yml